hashicorp/terraform-provider-google/website/docs/r/vertex_ai_metadata_store.html.markdown

 * `encryption_spec` -
   (Optional)
-  Customer-managed encryption key spec for a Dataset.
+  Customer-managed encryption key spec for a MetadataStore.
 If set, this MetadataStore and all sub-resources of this MetadataStore will be secured by this key.
   Structure is [documented below](#nested_encryption_spec).

 * `region` -